gpsites/ecosmos.com/articles/index.md

 ---
-title: Some of my Best Articles
+title: Some of My Articles
 subtitle: Greg Perkins
 layout: article
 ---